 So how about us?
 We identify more with the apostles’ request in this Sunday’s gospel.
 “Lord, increase our faith!
 (Luke 17:5).

 You think the Lord would comfort the disciples when they made this request.
 “There, there, now.
 Don’t feel too bad about yourselves.
-Having faith is hard!”
+Believing is hard!”

 But that’s not how he handled it.
 His answer appears even a bit harsh: “If your faith was even the size of a mustard seed, you could say to this sycamore tree ‘be rooted up and planted in the sea,’ and it would obey you.”